Nalhan/mitplan/README.md

 Make sure to write your own secrets/db_password.txt file.

 Write a docker-compose.yml file, I provided an example in docker-compose-example.yml.
 You can bind mount your local folders to the containers to edit the code live.
+On Windows, do this in WSL - you will have issues with bind mounting to the windows filesystem.

 ## Running